 For me, wine only made things worse.
 It took my fears and questions and bloated them up to an all-consuming level of depression that only seemed to be fixed by, you guessed it, more wine.
 It was a terrible cycle.

 And so, I stopped.
 I put down the wine and started feeling my feelings.

 And it was bloody terrifying.

 As the days piled up, with no heady cocktail to head off my malaise, I started through a tough journey of finding out just who Dana is.
 And I realized a very important truth: I kind of liked her.
-Dana-without-wine found out hobbies and activities that she loved to do, like knitting and binge-watching pensive British detective shows, and running 5K’s.
+Dana-without-wine found hobbies and activities that she loved to do, like knitting and binge-watching pensive British detective shows and running 5K’s.
 Dana-without-wine found her soul again, and it was a clear-headed one, where her insides matched her outsides.
 I had a vision for my future.
 I could breathe again.

 It wasn’t always easy.
-Toddlers at five o’clock do always seem to turn into feral creatures, and there were many nights where I longed to throw tequila into the mix to help.
+Toddlers at five o’clock do always seem to turn into feral creatures, and there were many nights when I longed to throw tequila into the mix to help.
 But I didn’t.
 I just kept getting through it, one day at a time, because every night when I would lay my head down to sleep I could feel it: my soul whispering, “Thank you.”
 That’s a better medicine than any martini.
 That’s how I found my true self, and learned to love her again.